drone1400/martridge/README.md

 These can also be manually edited in "config/config.json"

-- Show App Log Window on startup: exactly as it says, the log window should display any errors or warnings that occur, this is mostly for debugging purposes
+- Show App Log Window on startup: enabled by default, does exactly as it says, the log window should display any errors or warnings that occur, this is mostly for debugging purposes
-- Show advanced features: (WIP) this currently doesn't do anything
+- Show DMOD developer features: enabled by default, shows DMOD dev features such as the launch editor button and pack DMOD commands, disable this if you don't care about them
 - Try to use relative paths in config files: this will store all subfolders in the config.json file as relative to the application root, helps if you want the application to be portable to another computer
 - Application Language: self explanatory, however only english is available right now (WIP)
+- Auto update existing configInstallerList.json: leftover from previous version, currently doesn't do anything
 - Default DMOD location: this is the main location where the application should install dmods (although it lets you choose others during DMOD installation too...)
 - Additional DMOD locations: the application can look in these directories for installed dmods
 - Game locations: Dink engine executables used to launch the game, you can even have different versions of the same engine if you so desire
+- Editor locations: Dink editor executables used to edit DMODs

 ### DMOD Browser
 The DMOD browser looks like this:
 ![](doc/images/screenshot_dmodbrowser_ex01.png)
 On the left you have a list of DMODS that were found.
 On the right you have the currently selected DMOD info.
 In the top left above the list, you can hit the refresh button to scan the directories for DMODS again or use the Search input box to filter the DMODS if you have too many.

+DMODs get grouped by their root install directories.

+You can click the "DMOD Name" header to toggle sorting DMODs by name in ascending or descending orders.

 In the DMOD info, you can select which Game Engine to use to launch the game (if you have more than one configured in Settings).
 You have the usual launch options as in DFArc, and below the launch button you have the FreeDink localization selection.
 Obviously, this only works if the selected DMOD has localization files in the first place, and you are using FreeDink.